 Image in the public domain.

-President John Fitzgerald Kennedy, or "JFK," was the youngest man elected as the President of the United States, and the first and only Roman Catholic to serve as president.
+President John Fitzgerald Kennedy was the youngest man elected as the President of the United States, and the first and only Roman Catholic to serve as president.
 His election represented a departure from the status quo.
 The message Kennedy delivered in his inauguration speech on January 20, 1961 served as inspiration for an entire generation.
 Listen to hear excerpts of his speech and learn how it inspired four young people to action.

 Story Length: 6:57

 For 12 days in October 1962, the world seemed poised on the brink of nuclear war.
 This public radio story describes President John F. Kennedy’s handling of the Cuban Missile Crisis.
 It focuses on his role in finding a way to avoid his military advisors’ recommendation that the U.S. launch a military attack on recently discovered Soviet nuclear missiles being built in Cuba.
 It includes archival sound of his military advisors and the voice of Kennedy as he tells the American people about the crisis.
 It examines how Kennedy's actions avoided war.

 Senator Joseph McCarthy led a crusade against Soviet spies he believed were operating in the United States government.
 He called Democrats "soft" on the war on communism.
-This Public Radio story describes why the American public's view of Republican Senator McCarthy’s anti-Communist campaign in the early 1950s continues to be sharply divided.
+This audio story describes why the American public's view of Republican Senator McCarthy’s anti-Communist campaign in the early 1950s continues to be sharply divided.

 President John F. Kennedy’s supports and efforts to jump-start a U.S. space program were in response to the perceived threat from the Soviet Union.
 Kennedy did not want the Soviets to be the first to send a human being to the Moon.
 This public radio story describes the differences between the Soviet and the U.S. space programs and why it was successful.